 It is for each State to determine under its own law who are its nationals.
-This law shall be recognized by other States in so far as it is consistent with international conventions, international custom, and the principles of law generally recognized with regard to nationality.43
+This law shall be recognized by other States in so far as it is consistent with international conventions, international custom, and the principles of law generally recognized with regard to nationality.44

-Thus, it is fair to assume that the limitation of sovereignty by international law was recognized early in the days of the League of Nations.
+Thus, it is fair to assume that the limitation of sovereignty by IL was recognised early in the days of the League of Nations.
 Moreover, and as highlighted by Fripp:

-It is a long-established principle of international law that a State cannot avert responsibility for an international law wrong by reliance upon its own constitutional or other law, or some lacuna in this, as enabling or justifying its action.44
+It is a long-established principle of international law that a State cannot avert responsibility for an international law wrong by reliance upon its own constitutional or other law, or some lacuna in this, as enabling or justifying its action.45